BetterThanTomorrow/joyride/README.md

-# Joyride VS Code with Clojure!
+# Making VS Code Hackable

 Modify your editor by executing ClojureScript code in your REPL and/or run scripts via keyboard shortcuts you choose.
-The Visual Studio Code API is at your command!
+The Visual Studio Code API, as well as the APIs of its extensions, are at your command!

 https://user-images.githubusercontent.com/30010/165934412-ffeb5729-07be-4aa5-b291-ad991d2f9f6c.mp4